 Troubles with iPhone and Arch Linux? iPhone and Linux never really go along very well.
 In this tutorial, I am going to show you how can you use iPhone in Antergos Linux.
 Since Antergos is based on Arch Linux, the same steps should be applicable to other Arch based Linux distros such as Manjaro Linux.

-So, recently I bought me a brand new iPhone 6S and when I connected it to Antergos Linux to copy some pictures, it was not detected at all.
+So, when I bought an iPhone 6S and when I connected it to Antergos Linux to copy some pictures, it was not detected at all.
 I could see that iPhone was being charged and I had allowed iPhone to ‘trust the computer’ but there was nothing at all detected.
 I tried to run dmseg but there was no trace of iPhone or Apple there.
 What is funny that libimobiledevice was installed as well, which always fixes iPhone mount issue in Ubuntu.

 I am going to show you how I am using iPhone 6S, running on iOS 9 in Antergos.
 It goes more in command line way, but I presume since you are in Arch Linux zone, you are not scared of terminal (and you should not be as well).

 Mount iPhone in Arch Linux

 Step 1: Unplug your iPhone, if it is already plugged in.

 Step 2: Now, open a terminal and use the following command to install some necessary packages.
 Don’t worry if they are already installed.